GrowTopics/blog/content/blog/posts/beta-testing/index.md

 author: CVXSL
 status: open
 ---
-We have released our very first ristricted beta.
+We have released our very first restricted beta.

 ## Joining the Beta